kindista/kindista/src/to-do.md

 [ ] statement of gratitude by email
-    [ ] what happens when a person adds the email to an existing account?
-       - features/invitations (defun add-alt-email...
-    [ ] fix html formatting of text in invitation emails [ ] allow settings to display more than 5 aliases [ ] test sending multiple gratitudes to same email address [ ] what about posting to a deactivated account?
     [ ] on server, ,d invitation-notice-handler and reload notice handlers [ ] test with friends and contacts
-[ ] make sure blog/kindista/etc mailings don't go out to (db id :active nil) users [ ] merge duplicate accounts
+[ ] make sure blog/kindista/etc mailings don't go out to (db id :active nil) users
+    [ ] if they want to be notified when gratitudes are posted to their account let them know that they won't be shown on their profile until they reactivate? (if this is so, then email should remind of this detail) [ ] add gratitude option for standard invitations
+[ ] email preferences for deactivated accounts
+[ ] merge duplicate accounts
 [ ] top color borders for activity items
 [ ] allow kindista offers tagged with "proposed-feature" to get a tab in the feedback section